Autograder/rook/README.md

 To stop developing: `docker-compose down --volumes`

+To see the local build once Docker is running, navigate to localhost:3001

 We'll be using <a href="hub.docker.com" target="_blank">DockerHub</a> to host images and stuff eventually, so make sure to make an account.